uswitch/trustyle/src/compounds/product-table/README.md

 ### Writing your own cell

-In addition to the cells available under `RateTable.cells`, you can also create your own cells types when the existing ones don't do what you need.
+In addition to the cells available under `ProductTable.cells`, you can also create your own cells types when the existing ones don't do what you need.

 Usually, it's best to extend the content cell or the base cell.
 The content cell displays a label (except in addons on desktop) and your specified content,